Printable protractor practice worksheet setup

 - Ask students to mark the vertex before reading the scale, especially on obtuse angles.

-Common protractor practice worksheet use cases
+Common reference use cases

 - Creating a quick bell-ringer sheet for 0 to 180 degree angle measurement.